gnosek/falco-plugin-rs/falco_event/README.md

 Please note that the available methods in this case are very limited.
 Realistically, you can only expect a [std::fmt::Debug] implementation, though this may change over time.
-You can still match each individual variant and access its fields, but note that explicit matching might be preferred: you do not pay the cost of building the type-safe representation of events you're not interested in.
+You can still match each variant and access its fields, but note that explicit matching might be preferred: you do not pay the cost of building the type-safe representation of events you're not interested in.

 ### Event (raw or typed) to byte buffer

-There is a trait ([events::EventToBytes]) that writes a serialized form of an event to a writer (i.e. a type that implements [std::io::Write], for example `Vec<u8>`).
+There is a trait ([events::EventToBytes]) that writes a serialized form of an event to a writer (i.e., a type that implements [std::io::Write], for example `Vec<u8>`).